 Learning problem-solving skills may assist you in identifying and resolving issues that emerge as a result of both large and small life pressures and reduce the negative impact of psychological and physical sickness.

-Self-monitoring, via Journalling, is a crucial component of CBT that entails charting behaviors, symptoms, or experiences over time and discussing them with your therapist.
-Journalling can assist your therapist get the information they need to give the best therapy.
+Self-monitoring, via journaling, is a crucial component of CBT that entails charting behaviors, symptoms, or experiences over time and discussing them with your therapist.
+Journaling can assist your therapist in getting the information they need to provide the best therapy.
 For example, self-monitoring may entail noting eating behaviors and any thoughts or sensations associated with consuming that meal or snack for persons dealing with eating disorders.

 It would be a privilege to help you!